 I packed a lot into my eight-month trip.
 The main downside to seeing so much is the fatigue that comes from travelling quickly.
 While I didn’t stay anywhere for less than a few days, the process of packing and getting to the next destination can still grow tiring.

 So I ended up changing my plans, missing out on going to some places and just staying put and not doing very much.
 If you’re not a planner like myself, then you may find that you have to just chill somewhere for a week or longer to avoid dreading the travelling ahead.
 And if you do like to plan, then plan for some serious rest time.

 You may be surrounded by people in your hostel and yet still feel alone.
 This could be a sign of homesickness.
 You might miss how you can be completely yourself with friends and family, and talk to them openly and honestly.
 Plus, you’re just sick of backpacker small talk.

-If you’re stuck in a rut, then see if you can Skype or chat to a close friend or family member.
+If you’re stuck in a rut, then see if you can call a close friend or family member.
 Honestly, a five-minute conversation can really lift your spirits and make that homesickness vanish.
 Technology has made long-term travel so much easier in this respect, so use it to your advantage.

 Maintain a Healthy Lifestyle During Long-Term Travel

 It can be difficult to stay healthy during long-term travel.
 You may be able to stay fit and uplifted from all the walking and hiking that you’re doing.
 But if you’re constantly sleep-deprived, drinking, under-eating, or over-eating unhealthy food, then this could have an impact on your well-being.